 Usually, Bounce Rate is in percentage.
 The lower, the better.

 Read Also: What Is Open Rate Metric In Email Marketing?

 What is a Good Bounce Rate?

-Even though many publishers understand what bounce rate is, they do not know what a good bounce rate score is.
+Even though many publishers understand bounce rates, they do not know what a good score is.

 See below a standard rating of Bounce rate score:

 - 100% Bounce Rate – Extremely poor and needs immediate fixing

 - 80% – 99% Bounce Rate – Poor and needs improvement